umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-nuget.md

 _Follow these steps to do a full install of Umbraco with NuGet._

 ##Abbreviated version
-- You will get the best results if you install Umbraco in a completely blank Visual Studio project using .net versions higher than 4.5.0 and lower than 5.0.0.
+- You will get the best results if you install Umbraco in a **blank** web application Visual Studio project using .net versions higher than 4.5.0 and lower than 5.0.0.
  - In VS12: use ASP.NET Empty Web Application
  - In VS13/15: use ASP.NET Web Application with an Empty template
 - Umbraco can in most cases **not** be installed in an existing MVC/Webforms project
-- When asked if you want to overwrite config files, choose **yes** to overwrite them
+- When asked if you want to overwrite config files, choose **"Yes"** to overwrite them
 - ReSharper 8 (last released in 2014) might have problems, try suspending it or upgrading to ReSharper version 8.2.3

 ##Note for ReSharper users